 Students placed on academic probation are required to seek counseling and will have a restricted credit load.
-They will be required to see an advisor prior to registering for the next semester.
+They will be required to see a counselor or advisor in the CAPSS prior to registering for the next semester.

-Students who, after being placed on academic probation for one semester and after having a restricted credit load, fail to attain the required CGPA as shown above will be notified in writing that they are suspended for one semester.
+Students on academic probation who fail to attain the required CGPA as shown will be notified in writing that they are suspended for one semester.